Danny Lyon collection, 1950s-2021

 Scope and content:

-Collection contains two bodies of work by Danny Lyon: the SNCC and the U.S. Civil Rights Movement project, and the Texas Prison Archive project.
+Collection contains two bodies of work by Danny Lyon centered on SNCC and civil rights, and the Texas prison system and several prisoners.

-Lyon's SNCC and civil rights materials include original vintage prints and contact sheets created by Lyon while he worked as a staff photographer for the Student Nonviolent Coordinating Committee (1962-1964), as well as later materials including fine prints prepared by Chuck Kelton; original footage and later interviews with SNCC veterans like John Lewis and Julian Bond; correspondence between Lyon and other SNCC participants; notes and drafts prepared by Lyon, including materials related to his books on the civil rights movement; and other ephemera related to SNCC and its later reunions and conferences.
-Lyon's civil rights-era photographs document SNCC's administration and leadership; organizational meetings and SNCC-sponsored community and public programs; freedom schools; civil rights marches, sit-ins, protests, and demonstrations; violence and discrimination against Black Americans; intimidation and imprisonment of civil rights workers; and other organizing activities.
-This series was acquired as a gift from Kohler Foundation, Inc. in 2023.
+The series SNCC and the U.S. Civil Rights Movement spans 1962-2011.
+The materials include original vintage prints and contact sheets created by Lyon while he worked as a staff photographer for the Student Nonviolent Coordinating Committee (SNCC) between 1962-1964 as well as later materials including gelatin silver fine prints prepared by Chuck Kelton, original footage and later interviews with SNCC veterans like John Lewis and Julian Bond, correspondence between Lyon and other SNCC participants, notes and drafts prepared by Lyon including materials related to his books on the civil rights movement, and other ephemera related to SNCC and its later reunions and conferences.
+Lyon's civil rights-era photographs document SNCC's administration and leadership, organizational meetings and SNCC-sponsored community and programs, Freedom Schools, civil rights marches, sit-ins, protests, demonstrations, violence and discrimination against Black Americans, intimidation and imprisonment of civil rights workers, voting and related activities, and other organizing activities.

 Biographical / historical:

 Danny Lyon is a photographer, writer, and filmmaker.
 He was born in Brooklyn, New York in 1942 to Jewish parents.
 In 1959 he bought his first camera, an Exa SLR.
-He graduated from the University of Chicago in 1963 with a B.A. in Philosophy.
-After traveling to Cairo, Illinois in 1962 to support and document the civil rights movement, he joined the Student Non-Violent Coordinating Committee's (SNCC), and spent the next few years documenting the movement and SNCC activists through photography, as well as directly participating in protests and rallies.
+He graduated from the University of Chicago in 1963 with a Bachelor of Arts in History.
+After traveling to Cairo, Illinois in 1962 to support and document the civil rights movement, he joined the Student Nonviolent Coordinating Committee (SNCC) and spent the next few years documenting the movement and SNCC activists through photography, as well as directly participating in protests and rallies.
 In those early years, Lyon was especially close to African American activist John Lewis, and they became lifelong friends.
-After 1964, Lyon turned to other documentary photography projects, and began writing books and making films.
-Lyon's photographs are in museums and collections all over the world, and in 2016 the Whitney Museum featured a comprehensive retrospective of his work, entitled "A Message to the Future" .
-In 2022 Lyon was inducted into the International Photography Hall of Fame.

 Acquisition information:

-The SNCC and U.S. Civil Rights Movement series of the Danny Lyon collection was received by the David M. Rubenstein Rare Book Manuscript Library as a gift from the Kohler Foundation, Inc. in 2023.
+The SNCC and the U.S. Civil Rights Movement series of the Danny Lyon collection was received by the David M. Rubenstein Rare Book Manuscript Library as a gift from the Kohler Foundation, Inc. in 2023.

 Processing information: